The Future of Messaging

 What has mei built?

-Mei is the first independent SMS app to launch RCS.
-This will enhance the advanced messaging features we already offer (such as Folders and Blast Messages).
-Rather than slowly rolling out to some users, we will offer RCS to all Android users on Mei in upcoming releases on the Play Store.
+Mei was the first independent SMS app to launch RCS.
+This enhances the advanced messaging features we already offer (such as Folders and Blast Messages).
+Our RCS is available to all Android users on Mei.

-You will be able to send larger videos, higher quality pictures and GIFs to other Mei users.
+You are able to send larger videos, higher quality pictures and GIFs to other Mei users.
 We will be adding in typing indicators and read receipts shortly.

-To begin with this will only work between Mei users, but as soon as Google and/or the carriers share their APIs, it will work with other messaging platforms that support RCS.
+To begin with this is only working between Mei users, but as soon as Google and/or the carriers share their APIs, it will work with other messaging platforms that support RCS.